 Loan packing occurs when a lender packs unnecessary financial products into your mortgage.
 One example is credit or mortgage protection insurance, which pays off your mortgage at death even if you didn’t know about the insurance, ask for it or need it.

 Loan flipping occurs when a lender refinances your loan into one with a higher interest rate and a longer term.
 While refinancing can be legitimate and beneficial for many borrowers, the goal of refinancing is to pay less in the long run.
 A predatory lender could flip it into the opposite.

-“A predatory lender can show you that you should refinance again, while stripping you of more fees and up-front costs,” Wynn says.
+“A predatory lender can show you that you should refinance again while stripping you of more fees and up-front costs,” says Wynn.
 “They keep bringing you back to the table and making more money off you.”

-Your lender can provide you with charts that show you how much of both the interest and principal balance you’re paying off throughout the term of your loan.
+Your lender should provide you with an amortization schedule that shows you how much of both the interest and principal balance you’re paying off throughout your loan term.

-If a lender promises to extend an offer without checking your credit history, steer clear.
-Credit checks are conducted to evaluate your ability to pay off your mortgage within reasonable terms.
-A lender that avoids this step may offer you a loan you can’t afford and lock you into a cycle of debt that can lead to foreclosure.
+If a lender promises to extend an offer without checking your credit history or uses terms like “we guarantee approval,” steer clear.
+Lenders conduct credit checks to evaluate your ability to pay off your mortgage within reasonable terms.
+If the lender skips this step, you might be given a loan you can’t afford and locked into a cycle of debt that can lead to foreclosure.